 - Glenbow Ranch is still a working ranch, so pay attention to trail closures for your safety.
 Trail closures are posted at Alberta Parks – Glenbow Ranch – Advisories.

-- Tiger Lily Loop is NOT stroller friendly as there are 2 gates on the trail to keep bikes out.
+- Tiger Lily Loop is NOT stroller friendly or bike friendly as there are two gates on the trail.

 - Bring a picnic as you will want to stay a while!

 |Glenbow General Store & Post Office

 Image Credit: Glenbow Ranch Park Foundation/Susan de Caen